Skip to main content

 How Does Futures Trading Compare to CFD (Forex) Trading?

-Futures are contracts that let traders agree to buy or sell an asset at a set price, but on a future date.
-Instead of owning the asset, traders speculate on whether its price will go up or down.
-This makes it a popular choice for trading commodities like oil, gold, stock indices, and even currencies.
+Futures are contracts where traders agree to buy or sell an asset at a fixed price on a future date.
+Instead of directly owning the asset, traders speculate on whether the price will rise or fall.
+This makes futures popular for trading commodities such as oil, gold, and natural gas, as well as indices, interest rates, and currencies.

 Futures vs. Forex Trading: Key Differences